eceveco/COVID-CQ/README.md

 In case you use the dataset please cite:

+APA:
-Mutlu, E. C., Oghaz, T. A., Jasser, J., Tütüncüler, E., Rajabi, A., Tayebi, A., Ozmen, O. O., & Garibay, I. (2020).
-A Stance Data Set on Polarized Conversations on Twitter about the Efficacy of Hydroxychloroquine as a Treatment for COVID-19. *arXiv preprint arXiv:2009.01188*.
+Mutlu, E. C., Oghaz, T., Jasser, J., Tutunculer, E., Rajabi, A., Tayebi, A., Ozmen, O. & Garibay, I. (2020).
+A Stance Data Set on Polarized Conversations on Twitter about the Efficacy of Hydroxychloroquine as a Treatment for COVID-19.
+Data in Brief, 106401.

+Bibtex:
+@article{mutlu2020stance,
+  title={A Stance Data Set on Polarized Conversations on Twitter about the Efficacy of Hydroxychloroquine as a Treatment for COVID-19}, author={Mutlu, Ece C and Oghaz, Toktam and Jasser, Jasser and Tutunculer, Ege and Rajabi, Amirarsalan and Tayebi, Aida and Ozmen, Ozlem and Garibay, Ivan}, journal={Data in Brief}, pages={106401}, year={2020}, publisher={Elsevier}
+}

 PS: Labels representation:
 0 -> None/Neutral